scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-flatten.md

 ak.flatten(ak.max(array.y, axis=2), axis=None)
 ```

-To get all of these into one array (because the plotting function only accepts one argument), you'll need to [ak.concatenate](https://awkward-array.readthedocs.io/en/latest/_auto/ak.concatenate.html) them.
+To get all of these into one array (because the plotting function only accepts one argument), you'll need to {func}`ak.concatenate` them.

 ```{code-cell} ipython3
 ak.concatenate([